vtexdocs/dev-portal-content/docs/guides/Integration-Guides/login-integration-guide/login-integration-guide-admin-saml2.md

 https://identity-broker.vtex.com/{accountName}/idps/{accountName}-saml
 ```

-[block:callout]
-{
-"type": "warning",
-"title": "Keep in mind that:",
-"body": "- The `entityID` of the **EntityDescriptor** is not a URL and must not be configured as one.
+> ⚠️ The `entityID` of the **EntityDescriptor** is not a URL and must not be configured as one.
 It is an ID.\n- The `{accountName}` is your business identification on the VTEX platform.
-It is the one you use inside the URL that gives access to your admin: `{accountName}.myvtex.com/admin`."
+It is the one you use inside the URL that gives access to your admin: `{accountName}.myvtex.com/admin`.
-}
-[/block]

 The identity provider must send the authenticated user's email in the **Name Identifier** (`saml:NameID`) variable.
 The response will be cryptographically signed with the certificate described in the Identity Provider's [Metadata](#metadata) file.

 ### Required information